 - a.
-All electronic assignment submissions will need to be verified through the SafeAssign plagiarism software and course offices are required to create assignment submissions links under SafeAssign. - b.
-As SafeAssign is unable to detect plagiarism case for submissions in Power Point, all Power Point submissions will also need to be submitted in PDF format and will be verified by SafeAssign - c.
-In the case of large dissertations and project submissions, subject to permission by faculty/project supervisor, students will be provided an opportunity to do a draft SafeAssign submission prior to their final submission.
-Such draft submissions will be uploaded through 'Learn Assignment' option on SafeAssign and will not be updated into the SafeAssign Global Databases. - d.
-Since the internet will not be available for the submission of invigilated examinations, the course coordinator will collate soft copy of examination papers from BlackBoard and submit them to SafeAssign. - e.
-The guideline detailed in 4d will also be followed for any exceptional cases of failure in direct assignment submissions by students. - f.
-After assignments have been processed through SafeAssign, the faculty or designated course coordinator will analyse the percentages of matches and the text that matches existing/suspected sources to ensure that there are no cases of plagiarism as per the guidelines detailed in Attachment A, Section 4. - g.
-If any suspected cases of plagiarism are identified these will be dealt as detailed in the Academic Integrity Policy and Procedures.
+All electronic assignment submissions will need to be verified through the Turnitin plagiarism software and course offices are required to create assignment submissions links under Turnitin. - b.
+As Turnitin is unable to detect plagiarism case for submissions in Power Point and Excel spreadsheets, all Power Point and Excel spreadsheet submissions will need to be submitted in a PDF format and will be verified by Turnitin. - c.
+In the case of large dissertations and project submissions, subject to permission by faculty/project supervisor, students will be provided an opportunity to do a draft Turnitin submission prior to their final submission.
+Such draft submissions will not be updated into the Turnitin Global Databases. - d.
+Since the internet will not be available for the submission of invigilated examinations, the course coordinator will collate soft copy of examination papers from Blackboard and submit them to Turnitin. - e.
+The guideline detailed in 5d will also be followed for any exceptional cases of failure in direct assignment submissions by students. - f.
+After assignments have been processed through Turnitin, the faculty or designated course coordinator will analyse the percentages of matches and the text that matches existing/suspected sources to ensure that there are no cases of plagiarism as per the guidelines detailed in Appendix A, Section 4.